 Tenby has a long history.
 It may have started its career as a Norse settlement but by the 9th-century it was a Welsh stronghold, who attractions were celebrated in a noble Welsh peom in praise of Dinbych-y-pysgod (Tenby of the Fishes).

 St Catherine's Fort lies on a small island just off Tenby's South Beach.
 It was built in the 1860s to protect the Pembrokeshire coast from possible invasion by France.
 There are gun embrasures down both the Northern and Southern sides.
 It was never called to action and was eventually sold and has been many things since including a zoo.
-While it is now inaccessible to the public it is an impressive structure and is easily visible from the South Beach.
+Tide and weather conditions permitting, you can enter the Fort main hall/ground floor level.
+This is an impressive structure and is easily visible from the South Beach.

 © 2002 - 2011 Where When Wales - All rights reserved - Tel: +44 (0) 7773 786228